SilenceHVK/brush-question/README.md

 This is a code example for recording algorithm questions.

-Brush question mainly from LeetCode, Codewars and some programming books, the use of  C#, Java,JavaScript, Python and Golang to achieve programming effect.
+Brush question mainly from LeetCode, Codewars and some programming books, the use of  C#, Java,JavaScript, Python3 and Golang to achieve programming effect.

 If you have a better idea of how to solve problems, please share with us in the issues and share the code with you if you can.
 I hereby express my heart-felt gratitude.